mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 ### **SETTLEMENT DEMAND**

-To resolve this matter without litigation, we demand payment of **$400,000** within thirty (30) days of this letter.
-This amount represents:
+To resolve this matter without litigation, we demand payment of **$600,000** within thirty (30) days of this letter.
+This amount represents enhanced damages due to the discovery of criminal coordinate fraud, and includes:

 - Professional negligence damages for missed easement discovery
 - Consequential damages from construction delays and cost inflation